 The Internet Pinball Serial Number Database or IPSND collects serial numbers of pinball machines and publishes a database of these on the Internet.
-Our goal is to make available a registration of all pinball machines in existance and allow tools for slicing, dicing and visualization of the data.
+Our goal is to make available a registration of all pinball machines in existence and allow tools for slicing, dicing and visualization of the data.

 Built with Telerik